MSoup/TOP/README.md

 - question: how do I compartmentalize my code to allow for having many buttons?
 - How do I make it clean and "contained"?
 - How do I have different n x n size grids that are contained in the same space?
+- learned about event delegation.
+Gonna try to refactor my code so that I can apply the event listener onto the container instead of each pixel